Gary Waddock: Wycombe Wanderers

 Waddock was appointed manager of the League One side on 13 October 2009 as successor to the sacked Peter Taylor.

 Despite a turn in form, and a large turnover of players towards the end of the season, Waddock was unable to prevent Wycombe Wanderers' relegation to League Two.

 Waddock again added to his squad in the summer by signing Nikki Bull, Andy Sandell and Dave Winfield, who he had previously managed, whilst at Aldershot Town.
 At the start of 2011, he captured Scott Donnelly on a season long loan, who he previously managed at both Queens Park Rangers and Aldershot Town.

 Wycombe finished the 2010–11 season by being promoted back to League One (finishing third in League Two) after beating Southend United 3–1 at Adams Park in their final game of the season.
 However, they were relegated back to League Two the following season.
 On 22 September, Waddock was sacked as manager after a 1–0 defeat to AFC Wimbledon, their third successive defeat, left them 21st in League Two.

 Milton Keynes Dons

-In June 2013, Waddock was appointed as Head of Coaching at Milton Keynes Dons alongside Karl Robinson.
+In June 2013, Waddock was appointed as head of coaching at Milton Keynes Dons under Karl Robinson.